21 Essential Tips for First-Time Chromebook Users

 3. Open Apps in Separate Windows

 Since all Chromebook apps are actually web apps in disguise, first-time users tend to be put off by the fact that apps always open in Chrome.
-Fortunately, it’s possible to force any installed app to open in its own separate window.
+Fortunately, it’s possible to force any installed app to open in a separate window.

 Find the desired app in the App Launcher or the Taskbar, right-click on it, and select Open as window.
 It’s that simple!
 Now your device will feel like a real laptop, not just a glorified Chrome browser.